-- (a) a copy of the assessment prepared under subsection (4)(b); or - (b) if the participation is on-going, a written assessment, in substantially the same terms as those required by subsection (4)(b), of the participation up to the time of the prisoner's eligibility for parole. - If the sex offender prisoner chooses not to (7) participate in the appropriate treatment and subsequently becomes eligible for parole, the Director is to give the Board notice of the prisoner's choice together with relevant particulars, including particulars of the treatment. - (8) To avoid doubt - (a) a sex offender prisoner may be offered more than one opportunity to participate in appropriate treatment pursuant to this section; but - (b) the Director is not obliged subsection (2) to give a sex offender prisoner repeated opportunities participate appropriate treatment in pursuant to this section, particularly if the prisoner has persistently chosen not to participate in such treatment or has a history of unsatisfactory participation in such treatment.
+- (a) a copy of the assessment prepared under subsection (4)(b); or - (b) if the participation is on-going, a written assessment, in substantially the same terms as those required by subsection (4)(b), of the participation up to the time of the prisoner's eligibility for parole. - (7) If the sex offender prisoner chooses not to participate in the appropriate treatment and subsequently becomes eligible for parole, the Director is to give the Board notice of the together prisoner's choice with relevant particulars, including particulars of the treatment. - (8) To avoid doubt - (a) a sex offender prisoner may be offered more than one opportunity to participate in appropriate treatment pursuant to this section; but - Director is obliged (b) the not by subsection (2) to give a sex offender opportunities repeated prisoner participate appropriate in treatment pursuant to this section, particularly if the prisoner has persistently chosen not to participate in such treatment or has a history of unsatisfactory participation in such treatment.